-Research and development of the bIoTope project technologies will continue through May 2019, and the project partners have already published in open source many of the new components that can be used to develop and deploy new smart city IoT applications and services.
+Research and development of the bIoTope project technologies has continued through May 2019.
+The project partners have published in open source many of the new components that can be used to develop and deploy new smart city IoT applications and services.

 The following provides a summary of the technologies that are available for download from the bIoTope GitHub Repository.

 The Open Messaging Interface (O-MI) defines a message envelope, whereas the Open Data Format (O-DF) specifies the content.
 O-MI and O-DF are independent, but generally suggested to be used together.
 A service that provides O-MI enveloped communications is called an O-MI node.
 An O-MI node acts as a peer-to-peer communication entity.
 A smart IoT device can also act as an O-MI node to the external world.
 A larger O-MI node, for example an aggregator that collects data from multiple IoT devices, is typically set up in a cloud or dedicated server, hosting a database.
 O-MI provides three possible operations: read, write and cancel.
 A read expects immediate response from the node.
 A read is also used to create a subscription, where data is retrieved in deferred manner.
 A write operation can be used to publish and discover new data sources, services and metadata.